About the Test

-The full CMP is not available as an at-home test kit, though you can order a CMP online and take your order to a lab.
+The full CMP is not available as an at-home test kit, though you can order a CMP online and take your form to a lab for sample collection.
 But some of the 14 components of the panel, such as the measurements commonly included in a liver panel, may be available with an at-home kit.
 In these kits, you take a fingerstick blood sample to mail to a laboratory where it can be analyzed.

 How much does the test cost?

 For specific details about expected costs, contact your doctor’s office and your insurance provider, and make sure to ask about any copays or deductibles that you may be responsible for paying.

 A blood sample is needed for the CMP.
 All 14 measurements in the panel are conducted with the same sample, which is taken from a vein in your arm.
 This blood draw is usually done in a health clinic, doctor’s office, hospital, or laboratory.

 Before the test

 You may need to fast before your blood draw for a CMP.
 This means that you don’t eat any food and don’t have anything to drink besides water.
 In most cases, you will fast for 10-12 hours before the test, but you should follow any specific instructions provided by your doctor’s office.

 In preparation for the test, also inform your doctor about any medications or dietary supplements that you regularly take.
 Your doctor can then tell you whether you need to adjust your medication schedule before taking your blood sample.

 During the test